Iridium Copper Metal which Pulls Rice and De-Colors It

 No one can trace them as they have faked all their ID and address.
 They will change their phone.
 The investor can't go for a case because of some fear as these guys have his signed bonds and blank cheques.
 I don't understand why these investors are not complaining to the police.
 Maybe because of social embarrassment.
 Anybody who is been conned by this modus operandi do please mail me; I will try my best to trace these sellers and companies.
 I know a few groups who do like this and fetched few crores from people.
 We will trap them discreetly.
 If you trust me do please mail me.
 Trust me, I have done lot of research in this and finally I entered a group to find out what is their modus operandi.
 That's why I said I can trace.

 - Chennai, India

-Ed. note: We appreciate the explanation, Ram, but we do not put our readers into private contact with each other.
+Ed. note: We greatly appreciate the explanation, Ram, but we do not put our readers into private contact with each other.
 Sorry.
-There are many reasons we don't, but from thousands of miles away, we have no way of knowing whether this is yet another layer of the scam anyway.
-Please let undercover police officers, who are armed and sworn, and who have the full legal power and resources of the state, do the undercover police work.
+There are many reasons we don't, but from thousands of miles away, we have no way of knowing whether this is yet another layer of the scam anyway --collecting additional money from the victims to "recover" their money.
+Please let undercover police officers, who are armed and sworn, and who have the legal power and resources of the state, do the undercover police work.

 September 2, 2013

 Q. They say iridium could be found in old treasures once as the buried gold turns into this hard metal?
 Is this true?Harry Jenson